 Jack Mason is celebrating his eighteenth birthday when he is interrupted by a crazy man who says he was a friend of his Jack’s father and insists on leaving a package for him.
 When opened, the package proves to contain beans.
 Jack throws them away but is startled to later find they have grown into a giant beanstalk that stretches up into the sky.
 Jack is then snatched by the beanstalk’s tendrils and carried up to a strange land in the clouds.
 He takes refuge at a floating castle and meets its owner – none other than his father Newald Krutchens.
 Newald believes that only a few days have passed since he came to the land of the clouds and is amazed to see that Jack, who he left as an infant, is now a full-gown adult.
 In trying to find a way back down the beanstalk, Newald takes Jack to see the sorceress Selina in search of a solution.
 When Jack’s girlfriend Lisa Russell plants another beanstalk to come after him, Selina takes the opportunity to travel back down with her beasts.
 There she determines to subjugate the Earth below, with her beasts proving invincible to all military firepower brought against them.

-The Asylum have also jumped in before with various films adapted from classic literary works, including their own low-budget versions of War of the Worlds (2005), Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011) and King Arthur and the Knights of the Round Table (2017) when the respective big-budget versions of these were made.
-They readily leapt aboard the early 00s spate of adult fairytale adaptations – Red Riding Hood (2011), Mirror Mirror (2012), Snow White and the Huntsman (2012) and Hansel & Gretel: Witch Hunters (2013) – with the likes of Grimm’s Snow White (2012), Hansel and Gretel (2013) and Sleeping Beauty (2014).
+The Asylum have also jumped in before with various films adapted from classic literary works, including their own low-budget versions of War of the Worlds (2005), King of the Lost World (2005) based on The Lost World (1912), Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011) and King Arthur and the Knights of the Round Table (2017) when the respective big-budget versions of these were made.
+They readily leapt aboard the early 00s spate of adult fairytale adaptations – Red Riding Hood (2011), Mirror Mirror (2012), Snow White and the Huntsman (2012) and Hansel & Gretel: Witch Hunters (2013) – with the likes of Grimm’s Snow White (2012), Hansel & Gretel (2013), Sleeping Beauty (2014) and Little Dead Rotting Hood (2016).
 The fact that the original stories are in public domain has meant they are free to serve up copycat works.
 Jack the Giant Killer was clearly intended to act as a copy of Bryan Singer’s Jack the Giant Slayer (2013) and was released to dvd ten days later.
 Both films are based on the fairytale of Jack and the Beanstalk.
 This film is no relation to the earlier fantasy adventure Jack the Giant Killer (1962).